silmer/the-escape/README.md

 # the-escape
-(2013) Simple Prototype of "The Escape", a side-scroller made in Unity.
+(2013) Simple prototype of "The Escape", a side-scroller made in Unity.